Mathiasb17/Mathiasb17.github.io/_posts/2017-06-14-vim-matching-parenthesis.md

 keywords: "vim, neovim, matching parenthesis"
 ---

-Usually, bracket (or bracket, etc.) matching in vim is extremely annoying and unreadable because both brackets will have a different background color, regarding to the rest of the colorscheme.
+Usually, bracket (or parenthesis, etc.) matching in vim is extremely annoying and unreadable because both brackets will have a different background color, regarding to the rest of the colorscheme.
 For me this is particularly annoying because i never get to know above which one my cursor is.